febin-ani/febin-ani/README.md

 ### 💻 &nbsp;About Me

 - 🔮 &nbsp; 19y/o Student doing my degree in Computer Science
-- 🚩 &nbsp; Intersted in Cyber Security & Programming
+- 🚩 &nbsp; Interested in Cyber Security & Programming
 - ⚡ &nbsp; I bring design to reality

 <br>📫 **How to reach me feb.in1434@gmail.com**